-Medications at School
+Medicine at School

-Please refer to the guidelines or contact your campus nurse if you have any questions about what is acceptable.
+Please refer to the guidelines below or contact your campus nurse if you have any questions about what is acceptable.

 The following guidelines should be adhered to in the management of student medication: